When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

-I had a growing sense of trepidation, however, because every time in my life that I've felt things were going well, the other shoe would always drop.
+I had a growing sense of concern, however, because every time in my life that I've felt things were going well, the other shoe would always

-The economy of every Persian Gulf country was being hammered by a sharp decline in oil prices and consequently mass layoffs like this were becoming
+The economy of every Persian Gulf country was being hammered by a sharp drop in oil prices.
+Consequently, mass layoffs like this were

-common.
+becoming common.
 I had sensed the first tremors in Qatar about a year earlier when I started hearing rumors about massive cutbacks.
-Thousands of

-expats like myself had poured into the Persian Gulf region a few years earlier when oil prices were above $120 a barrel.
-But now, with oil prices
+Thousands of expats like myself had poured into the Persian Gulf region a few years earlier when oil prices were above $120 a barrel.
+But now,

 Things in the Middle East happen very fast.
 The Central Planning Office was created in 2011 within just a few weeks of the initial idea, as I